jtherrmann/http-server/README.md

 adding `~/.local/bin` (or `$PYTHONUSERBASE/bin`) to your `PATH`, then try again.

+### Troubleshooting tests

+If some or all of the tests in [test_server.py](tests/test_server.py) fail with `ConnectionRefusedError` because the client sockets cannot connect to the test servers, then it may be necessary to increase the sleep duration in the `ServerTestCase._wait` method so that the clients do not attempt to connect to the servers before the servers begin accepting connections.

 ## Default server

 `http_server` provides a default server that translates URIs to filesystem